 Is A Car Needed In Cappadocia?

-Then you have tours (blue, red and green), which can take you to the majority of the sights.
-But the only downside is the inflexibility that comes with them.
+Another way to get around Cappadocia is by tours (they are blue, red and green), which can take you to the majority of the sights.
+The only downside is the inflexibility that comes with them.
 You spend 30 minutes at one sight and then jump to another, leaving you with little time to appreciate the places that make up the UNESCO World Heritage Site of Goreme.
-And the massive crowds that usually accompany tours ruin the beauty of the sites.
+And the massive crowds that usually accompany tours can ruin the beauty of the sites.

 Lastly, if you want to get to the attractions by hiking around Cappadocia, it is just not practical.
-Yes, some sites such as Goreme Open-Air Museum and Uchisar Castle are reachable through a hike, but most of them are not.
+Yes, some sites such as Goreme Open-Air Museum, Pigeon Valley, Red and Rose Valley, and Uchisar Castle are reachable by a hike from Goreme town, but most of them are not.

 So although a car is not needed in Cappadocia, it’ll definitely make your trip much easier.
 No one likes headaches when they are on vacation!